mfickett/dvc.org/public/static/docs/command-reference/gc.md

   useful if tags are used to track "checkpoints" of an experiment or project.
   Note that both options can be combined, for example using the `-aT` flag.

-- `-w`, `--workspace` - remove files in local cache. _This operation is dangerous._ If `--all-tags` or `--all-branches` are specified, this flag is not explicitly required.
+- `-w`, `--workspace` - remove files in local cache that are not referenced in the workspace. _This operation is dangerous._ If `--all-tags` or `--all-branches` are specified, this flag is not explicitly required.

 - `-p`, `--projects` - if a single remote or a single cache is shared among different projects (e.g. a configuration like the one described